Nathan Salmón: Existence

-Salmon provided direct-reference accounts of problems of nonexistence and of names from fiction.
-Salmon argues, directly contrary to Immanuel Kant, that existence is a property, one that particular individuals have and other individuals lack.
-According to Salmon, the English verb "exist" is (along with its literal translations into other languages), among other things, a term for this alleged property, and a sentence of the form "a exists" is true if and only if the subject term designates something with the property, and is false (and "a does not exist" is true) if and only if the subject term designates something with the complementary property of nonexistence.
+Salmón provided direct-reference accounts of problems of nonexistence and of names from fiction.
+Salmón argues that existence is a property, one that particular individuals have and other individuals lack.
+According to Salmón, the English verb "exist" is (along with its literal translations into other languages), among other things, a term for this alleged property, and a sentence of the form "a exists" is true if and only if the subject term designates something with the property, and is false (and "a does not exist" is true) if and only if the subject term designates something with the complementary property of nonexistence.
 Thus Russell's example, "The present king of France exists", is neither true nor false, since France is not presently a monarchy, and therefore "the present king of France" does not designate; whereas "Napoleon exists" is simply false, since although Napoleon once existed, the moment he died he took on the property of nonexistence.

-By contrast, Salmon maintains that "Sherlock Holmes exists" is literally true, whereas "Sherlock Holmes was a detective" is literally false.
-According to Salmon, Sherlock Holmes is a fictional character, a kind of abstract entity, created by author Arthur Conan Doyle, and the fiction is a story, or a collection of stories, which are about that very character but are literally false.
+By contrast, Salmón maintains that "Sherlock Holmes exists" is literally true, whereas "Sherlock Holmes was a detective" is literally false.
+According to Salmón, Sherlock Holmes is a fictional character, a kind of abstract entity, created by author Arthur Conan Doyle, and the fiction is a story, or a collection of stories, which are about that very character but are literally false.
 Holmes really exists, but is only depicted as a detective in the fiction.
 In the fiction, Holmes is a detective; in reality, Holmes is merely a fictional detective.